ldfandian/udacity-p7-flightsurety/README.md

 ...

 ```
+** You can see the runlog: [truffle compile & truffle migrate](./runlog/truffle-compile-migrate.log)

 * 3. Pleae make sure you have at least 50+ accounts in your local ganache-cli blockchain.
 Also, I recommend that you have 1000 ethers for each local account, coz every airline registration takes 10 ethers.

 ## Develop Client